kjonet/Hardening-Active-Directory/README.md

 # Objectives

+I will be hardening Active Director on a domain controller I have set up on a virtual machine.
 By the end of this lab, we will have covered the following:

 - Secure authentication methods
 - Host security using group policy
 - Implementing Least Privilege
 - Knowing common Active Directory attacks
+- Configuring a Microsoft compliance toolkit
 - Recovery Plans

 # LAN Manager Hash